m-niemiec/captcha_solving_service/README.md

 3. run `docker-compose -f docker-compose-deployment.yml --env-file env up` command to build and start images
 4. After build will finish, the API will be available on address http://127.0.0.1/ or http://0.0.0.0/

-API is also available online on AWS EC2 on this address - http://18.189.161.236/
+Previously, API was also available online, hosted on AWS EC2.

 **Some of the technologies used** - Scrapy, Tkinter, Pillow, Py2app, Tensorflow, Keras, FastAPI, PostgreSQL, SQLAlchemy, pytest, Docker, docker-compose, AWS, EC2